Slack for marketing

-With your command centre established, you can get input from all your stakeholders in one place.
-Whether they’re clients or internal staff (such as project managers, creative directors, etc.), you can bring the right people and the assets they need to approve into a dedicated Slack channel.
+With your command center established, you can get input from all your stakeholders in one place.
+Whether they’re clients or internal folks (like project managers, creative directors, etc.), you can bring the right people and the assets they need to approve into a dedicated Slack channel.

 To make sign-offs a breeze, implement an emoji system: stakeholders can quickly review and respond to approval requests with a single emoji reaction.
-For reviews, use the 👀 eyes and for approvals, try the ✅ tick.
+For reviews, use the 👀 eyes, and for approvals, try the ✅ check mark.

-You can also use message threads to keep discussions neatly organised and focused by topic.
+Using message threads, you can also keep discussions neatly organized and focused by topic.

 Gather insights in one place